Wylam: Transport

-The village is served by Wylam railway station on the Newcastle and Carlisle Railway, also known as the Tyne Valley Line.
+The village is served by Wylam railway station on the Tyne Valley Line.
 The line was opened in 1838, and links the city of Newcastle upon Tyne in Northumberland with Carlisle in Cumberland.
 The line follows the course of the River Tyne through Northumberland.
-Passenger services on the line are operated by Northern and ScotRail.
+Passenger services on the line are operated by Northern.
 The line is also heavily used for goods.

 The railway station is on the south bank of the River Tyne.
 There used to be another railway station in Wylam on the north bank of the river, which was part of the Scotswood, Newburn and Wylam Railway.
 The line has now closed and the tracks removed, with the North Wylam railway station area now being used as a car park.